arista-netdevops-community/cvp-monitoring/README.md

 If the response is “Connection refused” it would mean that there’s a Firewall in the middle that’s blocking the connection.

+# Building Grafana container

+If you don't already have a container, after cloning this repo simply run `docker-compose up -d`.
+That should build a local Prometheus and Grafana container preloaded with the dashboards and various metrics.

+> Note that the local Prometheus container would be only needed if offline the CVP data would want to be checked out and not necessary
+> for real-time monitoring.

+If you already have a Grafana instance then check [Adding Prometheus to your Grafana instance](#adding-prometheus-to-your-grafana-instance)

 # Adding Prometheus to your Grafana instance

 1\.
 Access your Grafana UI and add a new data source by clicking on the Gear icon on the left pane and select `Data Sources`